cogeotiff/rio-tiler/docs/src/readers.md

-`rio-tiler`'s  Reader are built from its abstract base classes (`BaseReader`, `MultiBandReader`, `MultiBaseReader`).
+`rio-tiler`'s  Reader are built from its abstract base classes (`BaseReader`, `MultiBaseReader`).
 Those Classes implements defaults interfaces which helps the integration in broader application.
 To learn more about `rio-tiler`'s base classes see [Base classes and custom readers](advanced/custom_readers.md)

 ## rio_tiler.io.rasterio.Reader